kanaria69/Mainecoco/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What kind of music do planets listen to?
+Nep-tunes.